dario-vega/oug/demo-lab-nosql/create-populate-tables/create-populate-tables.md

 Clicking on the 'Always Free Configuration' button grays out the boxes to input provisioning.

-If you are not in Phoenix
+**If you are not in Phoenix**

 Please set the following values in the boxes to input provisioning: 50 read units, 50 write units and 25 GB of storage

+The free tier allows but default to have only one region.

 Next enter a name for your table, a primary key and column.
 For this example, we used freeTest as the name, pkey with a type of integer as the primary key, and name with a type string as an additional column.
 Click 'Set as a Shard Key'.